tan90xx/Spectro-Gabor-features/readme.md

 This repo contains code for my thesis: **Ship-radiated noise recognition using spectrogram**.
 - A variety of CNNs are trained on the DeepShip dataset.
 - A mean average precision (mAP) of 71.6% is achieved using our proposed Gf+ system, outperforming the Cnn10 baseline of 64.1%.
-- The total number of parameters in a PyTorch model is only increased by 1.06M.
+- A total number of parameters in a PyTorch model is only increased by 1.06M.
-- All the are on-the-fly.
+- Allows on-the-fly spectrogram extraction and fine-tuning.

 ## Environments
 The codebase is developed with `Python 3.7` `cuda 10.1`